aholdahl/react-sample-project/README.md

     const pool = require('../modules/pool.js');

+In Terminal, enter the following commands:

+    npm run client

+If you see the array [{id: 1, content: "test"}], you have successfully componentized the server-side middleware.

 ## REDUX

 In Terminal, type the following commands:

+    ctrl+C
     npm install redux
     npm install react-redux
     npm install redux-logger